bicks79/DaysGonePie/README.md

 ---
 ## **2 | Features**
 - Existing Features
-- Features Left to Implement
+- Features to Implement
 ---
 ## **3 | Technologies Used**
-- Front End
+- Front and Back End Languages
+- External Librarys and Frameworks
-- Back End
+- Validation Tools
 ---
 ## **4 | Testing**
 ---
 ## **5 | Deployment**
+- Cloning the project
+- How to Deploy Locally
 - How to Deploy to a Cloud Based Server
-- How to Deploy Locally
+- Version Control
 ---
 ## **6 | Credits**
 - Content